zgompert/TimemaFusion/README.md

 dev.off()
 ## same for other combinations, see summarizePips.R
 ```
 I also tried calling "genotypes" for the "SV" on scaffold 500 (PCA and k-means clustering).
 I then asked whether SV genotype is associated with performnance (see [lmSV.R](lmSV.R)).
 There is evidence of a negative association with 15 d weight on RW, 15 and 21 d weight on C, and a positive association with survival on C. The survival effect on C appears to be sex-specific, with a greater effect in males.
+In contrast, the weight effect in C appears to be stronger in females.

 ## Gene flow-selection balance for the SV locus in *T. knulli*